keblu/WebSite/src/content/publication/Sentometrics An overview/index.md

 +++
-title = "Sentometrics: An overview" date = 2018-10-18T00:00:00
-draft = false
+title = "Econometrics Meets Sentiment: An Overview of Methodology and Applications" date = 2018-10-18T00:00:00 draft = false